 Just Do It!
 It’s a lot of fun and you meet interesting people.

 If you could write your own ticket, what would you like to be doing in five years?

-I would like to be teaching Spanish virtually from my home.
-I would like to have my own business.
-Have a teaching software company.
-I would like to have Spanish learning DVDs, seminars, etc. I would like to be a business woman.
+I would like to be a virtual Spanish instructor; that is, teach from my home.
+I would like to have my own business, a teaching software company that develops Spanish learning DVDs, and also give seminars, etc. I would like to be a business woman.